pqhuy98/DistrComp/README.md

 <h2>How to use</h2>

-Suppose you have `N` machine, then `1` of them would be master and `N-1` of them would be workers.
+Suppose you have `N` machines, then `1` of them would be master and `N-1` of them would be workers.
 You want to run `myprogram.py` on those machines.

 On <b>each</b> worker machine :